Maya dance

-In pre-Columbian Maya civilization, ceremonial dance had great importance.
+In pre-Columbian Mayan civilization, ceremonial dance had great importance.
 However, since dance is a transient art, it is inherently difficult for archeologists to find and evaluate evidence of its role.
 There is little material information left behind, beyond a few paintings on murals and vases.
 This lack of direct evidence leads to several different archaeological interpretations.

 Dance was a central component of social, religious, and political endeavors for the ancient Maya.
 The entire community danced, including kings, nobles, and common people.
 Dance served many functions such as creating sacred space, closing the gap between here and the otherworld, and releasing the dead from the grasp of the Xibalbans (see Xibalba).

 Overview

 Dance from pre-Columbian Maya culture still exists in various altered forms today.
 However, dancing in the ancient world carried a much deeper significance in their sophisticated culture.
 Records of these dances have come to light through various murals, codices, and especially the Spaniards who first recorded their observations.

 Spirits of the super-natural world and their relationship with Maya culture played an important role in ritual dance.
 Just as well, beasts were usually mimicked in ceremonial dance.
 The attire worn to some dances as depicted in murals show the links Maya dancers make to the natural world and to their worshipped gods who often took the form of animals.
 This is evident especially in the frescoes of Bonampak.

 The elements as well were worshipped through Maya dance.
 In the Tzutujil Maya culture, it was believed that a spirit controlled the power of volcanoes.
 When the mountain began to grumble and shake, the Tzutujil priests would pick young women and girls who would partake in a large dance ceremony before being sacrificed into the burning mountain.
 Maya dance rituals often included sacrifice.
 For instance, the Tun-teleche¬ dance included victims whose hearts were removed before they died as a gift to underworld demons.
 On the other hand, some public ritual dances were even erotic in nature.
 Common throughout most all dances though was the importance of deities and the relationship between man and god.